jc141x/jc141-bash/setup/readme.md

 <br><br>

 ### Hardware Support
-Releases with start.e-w.sh must have Vulkan 1.3 support.
+Releases with: start.e-w.sh must have Vulkan 1.3 support.

-Releases with start.n-w.sh require Vulkan support but not 1.3 necessarily.

-Releases with start.n.sh generally do not require vulkan support.
+               start.n-w.sh require Vulkan support but not 1.3 necessarily. start.n.sh generally do not require vulkan support except for some bigger titles.
 <br>

 #### [SteamDeck support on Arch](steamdeck.md)

-- Follow instructions here first then come back to the main setup guide.
+- If you are on SteamDeck, follow instructions here first then come back to the main setup guide.

 <br><br><br><br>

-## Pre-configuration
+## 1. Pre-configuration

 #### Arch